 If your gas boiler is failing to ignite, you are probably in a hurry to figure out why.
 Boilers are often the most critical piece of commercial equipment a building owns, so we won’t slow you down.
 Here are the five most common reasons your boiler fails on ignition or pilot.

 1. Dirty Flame Scanner

-Flame scanners need to be inspected and cleaned frequently, at least once a month.
+Flame scanners need to be inspected and cleaned frequently, at least once a month, whether you have an oil burner or gas burner.
 Your flame scanner may operate via UV, visible, or infrared light signaling.
-However, the result of all of these is the same: your flame scanner will sense the energy released by the fire in your furnace, and if it does not detect it, the boiler will cut off the gas supply.
+However, the result of all of these is the same: your flame scanner will sense the energy released by the fire in the combustion chamber of your furnace, and if it does not detect it, the oil or gas boiler will cut off the gas supply.